itabas016/designpattern/README.md

 Detail tutorialspoint example code see [here](https://www.tutorialspoint.com/design_pattern/singleton_pattern.htm)

+###Strategy-Pattern
+In Strategy pattern, a class behavior or its algorithm can be changed at run time.
+This type of design pattern comes under behavior pattern.

+In Strategy pattern, we create objects which represent various strategies and a context object whose behavior varies as per its strategy object.
+The strategy object changes the executing algorithm of the context object.

+#####Implementation
+![strategy]

+Headfirst example code see project.

+Detail tutorialspoint example code see [here](https://www.tutorialspoint.com/design_pattern/strategy_pattern.htm)

 ###Command-Pattern
 Command pattern is a data driven design pattern and falls under behavioral pattern category.
 A request is wrapped under an object as command and passed to invoker object.
 Invoker object looks for the appropriate object which can handle this command and passes the command to the corresponding object which executes the command.